richzhang/PerceptualSimilarity/README.md

 ### About the metric

-In the paper, we found that deep network activations work surprisingly well as a perceptual similarity metric.
+We found that deep network activations work surprisingly well as a perceptual similarity metric.
 This was true across network architectures (SqueezeNet [2.8 MB], AlexNet [9.1 MB], and VGG [58.9 MB] provided similar scores) and supervisory signals (unsupervised, self-supervised, and supervised all perform strongly).
 We slightly improved scores by linearly "calibrating" networks - adding a linear layer on top of off-the-shelf classification networks.
-We provide 3 variants, using linear layers on top of the SqueezeNet, AlexNet, and VGG networks.
+We provide 3 variants, using linear layers on top of the SqueezeNet, AlexNet (default), and VGG networks.
 Using this code, you can simply call `model.forward(im0,im1)` to evaluate the distance between two image patches.

 ### Using the metric